tap349/tap349.github.io/_posts/2017-07-20-postgresql-tips.md

   - (!) <http://blog.scoutapp.com/articles/2016/07/12/how-to-make-text-searches-in-postgresql-faster-with-trigram-similarity>

-  all kinds of patterns (not only left-anchored ones) are supported by trigram indexes => they are good for general searches.
+  all kinds of patterns (not only left-anchored ones) are supported by trigram indexes => it makes them good for general searches.

   > PostgreSQL splits a string into words and determines trigrams for each
   > word separately.
 It also normalizes the word by downcasing it, prefixing